chrishah/phylogenomics_intro_vertebrata/README.md

 Github URL: [https://github.com/chrishah/phylogenomics_intro_vertebrata](https://github.com/chrishah/phylogenomics_intro_vertebrata)

 ***Disclaimer***
 To follow the demo and make the most of it, it helps if you have some basic skills with running software tools and manipulating files using the Unix shell command line.
-It assumes you have Docker installed on your computer (tested with Docker version 18.09.7, build 2d0083d; on Ubuntu 18.04).
+It assumes you have Singularity (tested with version 3.6.3) or Docker installed on your computer (tested with Docker version 27.4.1, build b9d17ea; on Ubuntu 24.04).

 ## Introduction